Sajid064/Sajid064.github.io/_pages/projects.md

 ---

+<h3>DoctorSpot: A Doctor Suggesting and Disease Predicting Website</h3>

 ### DoctorSpot: A Doctor Suggesting and Disease Predicting Website
 - *Developed a website using HTML, CSS, Bootstrap, JavaScript, MySQL, and PHP*